jiyeonmolloy/jiyeonmolloy.github.io/content/posts/2025/service-mesh-101.md

 It usually does this by running a sidecar proxy next to each pod.
 All traffic between services flows through these proxies, giving the mesh full control over how services talk.

+## 📱 Service Mesh is like giving every pod a smartphone

+Let’s imagine our Kubernetes pods as people.
+Each one has their own job, maybe baking 🍞, coding 💻, or painting 🎨.
+They are busy enough without having to worry about how to securely and reliably talk to other people at their homes.

+In the old days (without a service mesh 😢), these people would have to:

+- Remember each other’s phone numbers (IP addresses)
+- Shout across the street or make direct phone calls 📞
+- Handle encryption and retries themselves and keep the phone numbers up-to-date

+### Say hellooo to the Service Mesh Smartphone 📱

+When you add a service mesh, every person (pod) gets a smartphone with the same messenger app installed.
+That phone is their sidecar proxy.

+- ✅ Encrypted chats by default (mTLS for service-to-service comms)
+- ✅ Reliable delivery, if a message fails, the app retries until it gets through
+- ✅ Read receipts + analytics, observability metrics and tracing baked in
+- ✅ Contact list always up-to-date, no more chasing changing IPs!
+Service discovery just works
+- ✅ Group chats & filters, advanced routing rules, canary deployments, and access control policies

+### Control Plane is like App’s Cloud Backend ☁️

+Behind the scenes, the messenger company (e.g. Istio’s control plane) makes all this magic happen:
+- Keeps everyone’s contact lists synced and up-to-date
+- Pushes new features and rules to all phones
+- Enforces block/allow lists so only trusted chats get through

 ## 😎 Kubernetes + Service Mesh

 Here is what happens when you add a service mesh like [Istio](https://istio.io/) to your Kubernetes cluster: